 Summer’s finally upon us, bringing school kids throughout Georgia a welcome reprieve from hours of studying and homework assignments.
 But while the break is great to help recharge their academic batteries, the lack of schooling for a few months can often set kids behind—what some have come to call the summer slide.
-If you’ve been wondering what you can do this summer to keep your kids on track, we’ve got some fun ideas for you.
+So if you’ve been wondering what you can do this summer to keep your kids on track, we’ve got some fun educational ideas that you can try at home or around the City of Atlanta.
 Here are six ways to keep kids excited about learning this summer.

 Stay sharp with a math scavenger hunt.

 When you think about it, math is all around us all the time.
 Whether you’re indoors, driving through traffic or enjoying the fresh air at your favorite park, the world is always presenting itself in mathematical terms, be it shapes, distances, times or amounts.
 A math scavenger hunt is a simple way to harness your surroundings for a fun learning experience.

 For young children, try giving them a list of shapes they can find in their environment and then have them draw those objects on a sheet of paper.
 For instance, what things are circles?
 Can they draw three examples?
 How many things look like triangles, squares, cones and cylinders?
 With a little creativity, this idea can be adapted for older students as well, using measurement or even having them discover clues after solving simple equations.
 And it’s a great way for them to tie math to the real world.
 If you need a hand getting started, here are a few helpful links for inspiration: